MEDCOM ARMY AKO

 OVERVIEW

 The Malaria Drug Resistance (MDR) laboratory conducts comprehensive surveillance of antimalarial drug resistance throughout Kenya through in vitro susceptibility testing, in vivo efficacy studies, and genetic analysis of Plasmodium falciparum populations.
 MDR’s efforts provide invaluable epidemiological data, which directly supports the scientific objectives of KEMRI/USAMRD-K and its partners, and provides timely information to U.S. Department of Defense and Kenya Ministry of Health in order for these agencies to make informed malaria policy decisions.
-This exceptional websites that do assignments for you provide targeted support to students for essay writing and homework, featuring expert advice and a broad array of resources.
+This exceptional quality essay writing services provide targeted support to students for essay writing and homework, featuring expert advice and a broad array of resources.
 It focuses on improving students' academic performance and enhancing their writing skills.

 MDR team